SatvickMalhotra/Data_Science-AI-ML-/README.md

 Stay tuned for regular updates featuring everything from exploratory data analyses to complex machine learning models, all designed with efficiency, scalability, and robustness in mind.
 </p>
 Personal Introduction 🙋‍♂️
 I'm Satvick Malhotra, a data engineer at M-SWASTH Solutions, skilled in Python, SQL, Excel, Power BI, and more.
 I've played a pivotal role in optimizing business operations through data-driven strategies, showcasing my project leadership and innovative problem-solving abilities.
-My work includes developing AI-driven algorithms, enhancing data processing speeds significantly.
+My work includes developing AI-driven algorithms, and enhancing data processing speeds significantly.
 Apart from being a tech enthusiast, I'm a food blogging expert and a dedicated volunteer for social causes.

 Contact Information 📫
 Feel free to reach out to me for collaborations, questions, or just to say hi:📧 Email: satvickmalhotraofficial@gmail.com